 Industry | INR 10,000 | 500 US Dollar |

-The ACSS 2022 books are to be published by Springer Nature.
+The ACSS 2024 books are to be published by Springer Nature.
 The ACSS book volume(s) are indexed by Thomson Reuters (ISI Proceedings), EI-Compendex, DBLP, SCOPUS, and others.
-Extended version of selected papers are to be included in a Special Issue in the Springer Nature Journal of Innovations in Systems & Software Engineering (ISSE).
+Extended version of selected papers are to be included in a Special Issue in the Springer Nature Journal of Innovations in Systems & Software Engineering (ISSE) and International Journal of Biometrics.(IJBM)

 Khalid Saeed, Bialystok University of Technology, Poland